 - % Done changed from 0 to 50

 A set of commonly used derived net income variables were released in Nov 2014 and can be found on the Understanding Society individual and household response files for each wave.

-#2 Updated by Gundi Knies over 4 years ago
+#2 Updated by Gundi Knies about 5 years ago

 you will be able to do this with Understanding Society, too.
 Which version of Understanding Society are you using?
 Household net incomes have been included in the latest release, which covers Waves 1-4.
 To learn more about which (derived) incomes are included, see Chapter 3.8 of the Understanding Society User Guide.
 You can access the guide via the online dataset documentation: https://www.understandingsociety.ac.uk/documentation/mainstage